Dj5822/Quinzical/README.md

-# Software Engineering 206 Assignment 4
+# Software Engineering 206 Project

 TO START THE QUINZICAL GAME:
 ==========================================